jundalisay/superb/content/en/research/descartes/world/chapter-05.md

-+++
+---
+title: "The Aethereal Elements and Their Qualities"
+heading: "Chapter 5"
+date: 2020-09-22
+author: "Rene Descartes"
+image: "/covers/world.jpg"
-title= "The Aethereal Elements and Their Qualities" author= "Rene Descartes" heading= "Chapter 5 of the World, Simplified" image= "/covers/world.jpg" description= "All bodies, both hard and liquid, are made from the same matter" linkb= "/research/descartes/world/chapter-04" linkbtext= "Chapter 4" linkf= "/research/descartes/world/chapter-06" linkftext= "Chapter 6" icon= "/icons/descartes.png"
+description: "All bodies, both hard and liquid, are made from the same matter"
-+++
+icon: "/icons/descartes.png"
+---

 The philosophers assure us that above the clouds there is an aethereal air much subtler than ours.